Satya-bit/JOBREADY-AI/README.md

 **=>What does this platform offer?**

--Role-specific question generation.
+-Role specific question generation.
 Different question generation for practice.

 -Supports PDF(even scanned) & Word file for resume.